Amelia has been an avid gardener since childhood and enjoys experimenting with natural and sustainable gardening methods.

 What Is Hugelkultur?

 In case you are not yet familiar with hugelkultur, here is a quick description.

-- Continually increase in fertility.
+- continually increase in fertility,

-- Lengthen growing season.
+- lengthen the growing season.

 With all these benefits, you can imagine my disappointment to learn of their incompatibility with my feathered foragers.
 As groundcovers mature, the chickens will be able to graze there without causing so much destruction.
 In the meantime, however, I need to protect my trees and shrubs.